 - Driving my kids around (Job title: car service).

-After all of this I determined that if I were to hire another me to do all of these things that I currently do for my family, it would cost me almost $70,000 a year!
+After all of this I determined that if I were to hire pep[le to do all of these things that I currently do for my family, it would cost me over $70,000 a year!

 This alone is a huge financial impact if (God forbid) something were to happen to me.
 And I didn't even include my other annual financial obligations, for instance, my kids’ tuition or our household bills and mortgage.